Google Search Console: Beginner’s Guide With Steps & Tips

 • Try to get a featured snippet

-Whichever strategy you choose to boost your CTR for a specific keyword, the type of report listed above is an invaluable resource to your SEO efforts.
+Whichever strategy you choose to boost your CTR for a specific keyword, the type of report listed above is an invaluable resource for your SEO efforts.

 2. Submit Pages for Google to Index